-I attest that I have worked more than one year full-time in a critical care setting as identified by the administration at UNE.
+I attest that I have worked at least 18 months full-time in a critical care setting as identified by the administration at UNE.
 If any information I have submitted proves to be untrue, I understand that this may lead to my immediate termination from the program.